k2matu/42-minishell/README.md

 # Minishell

-Minishell is a mini version of a Unix shell, created as a school project with Bash as the reference shell.
+Minishell is a mini version of a **Unix shell**, created as a school project with **Bash** as the reference shell.
 The goal of this project is to implement essential features of a shell environment from scratch, deepening our understanding of process creation, signal handling, and command execution.

 This project was a collaborative effort, with each contributor responsible for different aspects of the shell.